difference between crystal and glass

 Crystal is known for its clarity and luminosity, which is derived from the lead content.
 Crystal has a higher refractive index than glass, which means it bends light more, causing the light to reflect beautifully, giving it that signature sparkle.
 Glass is translucent, meaning that it allows light to pass through but is not as bright or reflective as crystal.

-See also difference between echo and ecg
+See also difference between shares and debentures

 Durability and Thickness